MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/virtual-dc/adds-on-azure-vm.md

 If the Azure virtual machines created as part of this process will be an extension of an existing on-premises Active Directory infrastructure, the DNS settings on the virtual network must be changed to include your on-premises DNS servers before deployment.
 This step is important to allow the newly created Domain Controllers in Azure to resolve on-premises resources and allow for replication to occur.
 More information about DNS, Azure, and how to configure settings can be found in the section [Name resolution that uses your own DNS server](/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#name-resolution-that-uses-your-own-dns-server).

 After promoting the new domain controllers in Azure, they will need to be set to the primary and secondary DNS Servers for the virtual network, and any on-premises DNS Servers would be demoted to tertiary and beyond.
+VMs continue to use their current DNS settings until they are restarted.
 More information on changing DNS Servers can be found in the article [Create, change, or delete a virtual network](/azure/virtual-network/manage-virtual-network#change-dns-servers).

 Information about extending an on-premises network to Azure can be found in the article [Creating a site-to-site VPN connection](/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal).